udzura/slides/rubykaigi2025/index.md

 _backgroundImage: url(./rubykaigi2025_bg.005.jpeg)
 -->

-# Performance + Measurement
+# Performance and Measurement

 ----

 # Dealing with Performance Measurement

 - Still halfway there!
-  - Haven't been doing nothing
 - Let me talk about some implemented improvements
+  - or future plans.

 ----